Adityav1296/Pwn.College-Aditya/Linux Luminarium/Data Manipulation/Deleting_Newlines.md

 ```

 ### New Learnings
-1. The '\' character is called the escape character.
+1. The backslash character is called the escape character.
 2. When using special characters with the *tr* command, it is necessary to specify them in `'character'` to prevent any unintended action by the shell to take place.

 ### References